theQRL/qrl-cli/README.md

   -s, --shor                   Send in Shor
-  -t, --testnet                uses testnet to send the transaction -w, --wallet=wallet          JSON file of wallet from where funds should be sent
+  -t, --testnet                uses testnet to send the transaction -w, --wallet=wallet          JSON file of wallet from where funds should be sent -T, --savetofile=txfile      Save a transaction to the file (offline mode) -F, --loadfromfile=txfile    Send the saved transaction from the file onto the network

 DESCRIPTION
   ...